davideberius/ompi/ompi/runtime/ompi_spc_documentation.md

 - mpi_spc_dump_enabled: A boolean parameter denoted by a 'true' or 'false' string that determines whether or not to print the counter values to stdout during MPI_Finalize.
 The default value is 'false'
 - mpi_spc_mmap_enabled: A boolean parameter denoted by a 'true' or 'false' string that determines whether or not to use the mmap interface for storing the SPC data.
 The default value is 'false'
 - mpi_spc_xml_string: A string that is appended to the XML file created by the mmap interface for easy identification.
 For example, if this variable is set to the value of 'test', the resultant XML filename would be spc_data.[nodename].test.[world rank].xml.
 By default this string is empty, which results in the 'test' value being replaced by the Open MPI jobid.
-- orte_spc_snapshot_period: A floating point value denoting the amount of time in seconds after which to create a snapshot of the SPC values using the snapshot feature within the mmap interface.
-Any negative value will mean no snapshots will be taken.
-The default value is -1.
 - mpi_spc_p2p_message boundary: An integer value denoting the point after which messages are determined to be 'large' messages within OMPI_SPC_P2P_MESSAGE_SIZE bin counter.
 The default value is 12288.
 - mpi_spc_collective_message_boundary: An integer value denoting the point after which messages are determined to be 'large' messages for collective bin counters.
 The default value is 12288.
 - mpi_spc_collective_comm_boundary: An integer value denoting the point after which a communicator is determined to be 'large' for collective bin counters.
 The default value is 64.